awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 Registering a snapshot directory is a one\-time operation, but to migrate from one domain to another, you must register the same snapshot repository on the old domain and the new domain\.
 The repository name is arbitrary\.

 **Important**
-If the S3 bucket is in the us\-east\-1 region, you must use `"endpoint": "s3.amazonaws.com"` instead of `"region": "us-east-1"`\.
 To enable [server\-side encryption with S3\-managed keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) for the snapshot repository, add `"server_side_encryption": true` to the `"settings"` JSON\.

 If your domain resides within a VPC, your computer must be connected to the VPC in order for the request to successfully register the snapshot repository\.
 Accessing a VPC varies by network configuration, but likely involves connecting to a VPN or corporate network\.
 To check that you can reach the Amazon ES domain, navigate to `https://your-vpc-domain.region.es.amazonaws.com` in a web browser and verify that you receive the default JSON response\.